25 Best Moroccan Dishes: The Ultimate Guide to Must-Try Traditional Food

 Briouats

 These triangular or cylindrical pastries come stuffed with minced meat, cheese, or sweet almond paste, then fried until golden and crispy.
-Popular as street snacks, briouats showcase the sweet and savory options that define must try Moroccan food.
+Popular as Moroccan street food snacks, briouats showcase the sweet and savory options that define must-try Moroccan food.

 Maakouda